bgaze/laravel-crud/README.md

 ### Why this package?

 Laravel is my favorite PHP framework.
-But using it daily, at work and for my private projects, I've noticed that each time I create a model, I have to do the same repetitive tasks before starting to really work on the application itself:
+But using it daily, at work and for my private projects, I realized that each time I create a model, I was wasting a lot of time doing repetitive tasks instead of really working on the application itself:

 1. Generate classes: model, migration, controller, request, factory, seeder, ...
 2. Define the table fields into migration.